 In order to attract more tourists after the park's closure, the Forest Department is adding a number of new trekking routes around the Valley of Flowers National Park.
 These are:

-- a 15 kilometer trek from Kunthkhal to Hanuman Chatti, which has been opened to tourists again after 45 years.
+- a 15 kilometer trek from Kunthkhal (in the Valley of Flowers) to Hanuman Chatti, which has been opened to tourists again after 45 years.